 The General Fund Balance compares the Authority's spending against the rateable income that it raised for the year, taking into account the use of reserves built up in the past and contributions to funds and reserves.
 This reconciliation statement summarises the differences between the outturn on the Income and Expenditure Account and the General Fund Balance.

-(forming part of the financial statements for the year ended 31 March 2015)
+Notes to the Financial Statements (continued) (forming part of the financial statements for the year ended 31 March 2016)

 20. Housing fixed assets